juxor/afaq/markdown/secC10.md

 is right or you can do what you are told.
 "Free market" capitalist economics opts for the latter.

-[‹ C.9 Would laissez-faire capitalism reduce unemployment?](/afaq/secC9.html
+[‹ C.9 Would laissez-faire capitalism reduce unemployment?](secC9.md "Go to
-"Go to previous page" ) [up](/afaq/secCcon.html "Go to parent page" ) [C.11
+previous page" ) [up](secCcon.md "Go to parent page" ) [C.11 Doesn't neo-
-Doesn't neo-liberalism in Chile prove that the free market benefits everyone?
+liberalism in Chile prove that the free market benefits everyone?
-›](/afaq/secC11.html "Go to next page" )
+›](secC11.md "Go to next page" )